JaredWogan/CV/index.md

 ## Research \ Interests

-I am a student in my final year at Brock University.
-I am finishing a Bachelors of Science degree with a major in Physics and a minor in Mathematics.
+I am a student in my final year at Brock University, finishing a Bachelors of Science with a major in Physics and a minor in Mathematics.
 I am passionate about theories of gravity and causality within general relativity and quantum mechanics.
 I would like to use the skills and knowledge from this degree to push myself to explore these topics further, with a focus on theories of quantum gravity.

 ## Education